 XXXX + XXXX - dark red text followed by + indicates a key or button press that is held down while the second key or button is pressed.

-$XXXX \rightarrow XXXX \rightarrow XXXX$ - dark red text mixed with arrows indicates a sequence of operations that navigate you through windows and toolbars.
+$XXXX \to XXXX \to XXXX$ - dark red text mixed with arrows indicates a sequence of operations that navigate you through windows and toolbars.

 You will also find important or useful information highlighted: